Skip Global navigation and goto content

 Zika fever is a mild illness caused by a mosquito-borne virus similar to those that cause dengue and chikungunya virus infection.
 It has been identified in several countries in Central and South America, Mexico, and the Caribbean since 2015.
 Outbreaks have previously been reported in Africa, Southeast Asia, and the Pacific Islands.
 Local transmission has been reported in Puerto Rico, but not elsewhere in the United States.
 Cases of Zika fever have been reported in travelers returning to the United States.
 Zika virus is not transmitted person-to-person.

-The department has been investigating four non-travel related cases of Zika in Miami-Dade and Broward counties, and has concluded that a high likelihood exists that the four cases are the result of local transmission.
+The Florida Department of Health (DOH) has been investigating four non-travel related cases of Zika in Miami-Dade and Broward counties, and has concluded that a high likelihood exists that the four cases are the result of local transmission.
 At this time, evidence indicates local transmission is occurring within the boundaries of the following area: NW 5th Avenue to the west, U.S. 1 East, NW/NE 38th Street to the north and NW/NE 20th Street to the south in Miami-Dade County.
 Florida’s small case cluster is not considered widespread transmission.
 There are currently 386 travel-associated cases of Zika virus in Florida (7/22/2016), with some of the cases being sexually transmitted from a traveler.
 55 of these cases involve pregnant women.
-Daily update can be found at https://www.floridahealth.gov/diseases-and-conditions/zika-virus/index.html.
-The Aedes aegypti mosquito, the type of mosquito that spreads the Zika virus, is present in Florida and throughout the southern United States.

-We know, from our experience with dengue virus and chikungunya virus, which are spread by the same mosquito, that travelers who come back infected can infect local mosquito populations.
+We know from our experience with dengue virus and chikungunya virus, which are spread by the same mosquito, that travelers who come back infected can infect local mosquito populations.

 With what we know from dengue and chikungunya, it is very unlikely we will have large outbreaks of Zika fever in the United States.
 One major reason for this is that we have better housing with air conditioning and intact screens that protect us from being bitten by mosquitoes in our homes.

-When locally acquired mosquito-borne illness is present, the department works closely with mosquito control to stop further transmission of the virus of concern.
+When locally acquired mosquito-borne illness is present, the DOH works closely with mosquito control to stop further transmission of the virus of concern.
 Mosquito control and the health department jointly provide public education whenever possible as well since it is very important that all residents cooperate and drain containers on their property at least weekly to help successfully control this mosquito.
 We would follow the same protocol for an outbreak of Zika virus.

 Zika is primarily transmitted by mosquito bite.
 Transmission through sexual contact is possible; however, we still have limited knowledge about this form of transmission.

 The best way to avoid Zika fever is to prevent mosquito bites.
-The best preventive measures are to Drain standing water to prevent mosquito breeding around your home or business, Cover doors and windows with screens to keep mosquitoes outside of homes and Cover skin with clothing or mosquito repellent to prevent mosquito bites.
+The best preventive measures are to Drain standing water to prevent mosquito breeding around your home or business, cover doors and windows with screens to keep mosquitoes outside of homes, and cover skin with clothing or mosquito repellent to prevent mosquito bites.

 Zika virus is primarily transmitted through the bite of an infected mosquito, including the same mosquitoes that can transmit dengue and chikungunya.
 It can also be transmitted from a pregnant mother to her baby during pregnancy or around the time of birth.
 It is unknown how often this occurs or what stage of pregnancy is most at risk.
 There are no reports of infants getting Zika virus through breastfeeding.
 In addition, Zika virus can be present in semen and transmitted through sexual activity.